codedor/filament-belongs-to-many/docs/index.md

     ->pagination(10),
 ```

-By default this value will be 10, but you can change it to whatever you want.
+By default, this value will be 10, but you can change it to whatever you want.
 If you do not wish to paginate the items, you can set the value to `false`, note that this will load all items at once, which may result in poor performance:

 ```php